 She didn’t answer.
 She only turned from the desk and moved closer to one of the bookshelves on the far wall.
 Emma watched as she walked over to it, wondering what it was that had captured her attention.
-Her mother now stood in front of a tall wooden shelf that must have been eight feet tall.
+She now stood in front of a tall wooden shelf that must have been eight feet tall.
 She looked up to it as if contemplating its contents.

 Emma watched as she reached for a small step stool by the wall and placed it in front of the shelf.

 She looked over to Emma, mustering a smile, and raised her hand.
 Emma stopped in her tracks and watched as her mother stepped up on the rubber tread on top of the stool.
-She placed her hands on the shelf in front of her and stretched out every inch of her five-foot-four frame as she reached for a large folder perched on one of the top shelves.
+She placed her hands on the shelf in front of her and stretched out every inch of her five-foot-four frame as she reached for a leather satchel perched on one of the top shelves.
 Emma anxiously watched as she stood poised to run to her in case she fell.

 “Mom, what is that?
 What was so important that you had to get up on that stool?
 You shouldn’t be climbing up there; you could have fallen.”